ibm-wsc/aiops-z/docs/access.md

 # Accessing the Environment

+!!!
+Important "Important - before you get started"

-The virtual machines seem to work best in a Firefox browser on your local workstation.
-Running the VMs in Chrome will sometimes result in an issue where your mouse pointer is not visible.
+    Your experience may vary, but in past workshops, the virtual machines seemed to work best in a Firefox browser on your local workstation.
+Running the virtual machines in Chrome sometimes resulted in an issue where your mouse pointer is not visible.

+    Regardless of which browser you use on your local workstation, within the virtual machine itself, Chrome has been set to the default browser and the lab works best within Chrome within the virtual machine.

+    Within your virtual machine, the workshop website has been set as your home page within Chrome.
+Once you are successfully logged in to your virtual machine, it is recommended for your convenience that you stop accessing this site from your local workstation but instead access this site from within your virtual machine.

 ## Accessing your Virtual Machine
 1. Go here: [https://techzone.ibm.com/my/workshops/student/67bde333ae3e9e263f4c586e](https://techzone.ibm.com/my/workshops/student/67bde333ae3e9e263f4c586e){target=_new}